nicor88/aws-streaming-pipeline/README.md

 the files saved written to S3 with a max size of 5MB.
 In this specific implementation, each JSON is one line of the file.
 Such format, called JSONlines will make the file easier to be read by Spark/Presto/Athena.
 To test that, we can easily create an Athen Table using the DDL inside the folder `Athena`.

+### Improvements
+* It's possible to add a Lambda function that autoscale the number of Kinesis shards to support spikes of Incoming Bytes.
+	This can be achive setting up a Cloudwatch alarm that trigger the lambda when a specific limit is reached.
+	The lambda then calculates the shards number based on the latest incoming bytes
+* Add Alarms to monitor when the invocations of the lambda functions fails